 Even if you don’t have experience in public relations writing or graphic design like we do, there are a few tips that professionals in our field adhere to that can help you get on the right track.

-Check the Visual Identity Standards Guide
+Check the Visual Identity Standards Guide and the Writing Style Guide

 (The following fonts are used in Southern materials)